 (for the record, I am not opposed to alcohol, I just don't tout it or drink very much, and I have not had a reason to purchase it before now.... wait.... when I lived in Belgium, I bought some wine to bring home to family, but that was a different culture - alcohol was out with the sodas!).

-Grandma was given this kind of rum/vanilla; and we
+Grandma was given this kind of rum/vanilla; and we were so happy to find it stocked at Kroger.
+It has fantastic flavor, so we are excited! |

-The beans we purchased from Mountain Rose Herbs
+The beans we purchased from Mountain Rose Herbs:

 We have the "1oz Vanilla Bean organic and fair trade" and it smells right! ;) I do wonder if we got quite the driest beans (apparently you are supposed to use grade B beans - but I also wanted fair trade, etc).
 These seemed more most than I anticipated.
 So we'll see.
 Either way, it will work from what all sources say - it's just a nuance ;)